Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Discussion

+Finally, we argue that in high-stakes human--AI teaming, \textbf{interpretability is a pre-condition for legitimacy}.
+Auditing human judgment requires more than predictive accuracy; it requires explanations that enable decision-makers to validate machine assessments against their own reasoning.

+\paragraph{Resolving Epistemic Opacity.} In domains subject to intense public scrutiny—such as elite sports, clinical triage, or emergency operations—opaque ``black-box'' models pose a substantial epistemic risk.
+When an algorithm recommends a counter-intuitive action (e.g., substituting a star player), a lack of transparency forces stakeholders to choose between blind faith and outright rejection.
+By providing a transparent audit trail in which each recommendation is traceable to explicit linguistic rules, the proposed fuzzy framework reduces epistemic asymmetry and transforms the interaction from blind obedience into \textit{informed deliberation}.

+\paragraph{The Audit Trail as Institutional Defense.} Beyond decision support, prescriptive systems serve a protective institutional function.
+In environments vulnerable to suspicion—whether due to financial incentives, reputational risk, or public accountability—a documented audit trail allows decision-makers to demonstrate that their actions (or inaction) were consistent with a normative risk assessment given the information available at time $t$.
+In this sense, the system functions not merely as a tactical aid, but as an objective witness to the rationality of the decision process.

-Ultimately, while the adoption of AI in decision support is unavoidable, its ethical deployment is not optional.
-In contexts such as elite soccer—where decisions are public, consequential, and irreversible—only transparent, auditable, and human-centered systems can achieve legitimate and sustainable integration.
+Ultimately, this work advances prescriptiveness as an ethical design principle.
+In contexts where decisions are public, consequential, and irreversible, only transparent, auditable, and human-centered systems can achieve the level of trust required to augment—rather than replace—human agency.